DespinaJoann/distr_systems_assigmnment_2024_25/README.md

 ---

 ## **TODO**
-- Add a public page for the start.
+- Create the functionality of the edit profile opetation.
-- Add a public calendar with the events.
+- Improve the UI and the design of the calendar page.
-- Improve the UI and the design of the page.
+- Stracture better our code and add more `java docs`.
 ---

 ## **License**